oliver123-321/Image-Emotion-Prediction/README.md

 As it can be seen, the best optimized model is predicting the images to have scores around 39, which matches the imbalance in the image set, since a majority of images had scores between 30-40.

 ## To-do list:
-1. Increase the image set size. <br/>
-Webscraped images will not have the emotion scores associated with each image unfortunately, so I'm currently working on image augmentation, as well as looking to add on other image sets that have valence scores associated with each image. <br/>
-Some hurdles with image augmentation:
-- Each class contain more than 1 type of image, so I have to balance out each type of image within each class so that the distribution of valence scores balance out.
-- Another issue is that os.listdir() or ls in terminal will only list files in alphanumerical order, and not the order the images are stored in the folder. <br/>
-Since each image have some scores associated with it, after doing image augmentation, I have to do some manual work renaming and moving images so that the names of images match up with the order that the scores are listed in. <br/>
+1. NAPS EDA: NAPS is another image set that also contain images with emotion measures.
+It also comes with a dataset that contains information about each image, such as the emotion measures, and physical properties about each image.
 The goal is ultimately address the class imbalance in the image set, as well as ensuring that each class has a large enough sample to work from.
+2. Train the images based on the calculated valence category, not the labeled valence category.
-2. Hyperparameter optimization of the regression CNN model.
+3. Hyperparameter optimization of the regression CNN model.
-3. Create a CNN classifier that can take 2 inputs: one being the image arrays, and the other being the output of the regression model.
+4. Create a CNN classifier that can take 2 inputs: one being the image arrays, and the other being the output of the regression model.

 ## Status
 The project is still in status.